iamjikkualex/iamjikkualex/README.md

 Hello 👋, welcome to my GitHub profile!

-I'm Jikku, a software developer, and a learner who is exploring front-end and back-end development.
+I'm Jikku, a software developer and a learner who likes to explore front-end and back-end technologies.

 <br>